190n/rust-raytracing/README.md

-  -d, --depth d:         maximum bounces per ray. default: 50 -r, --seed r:          random number seed. default: entropy from the OS -o, --output filename: file to output PPM image to. default: stdout -S, --scene scene:     which scene to render. options:
+  -d, --depth d:         maximum bounces per ray. default: 50 -r, --seed r:          random number seed. default: entropy from the OS -o, --output filename: file to output PPM image to. default: stdout -v, --verbose:         log performance data to stderr -S, --scene scene:     which scene to render. options:
-    random:
+    weekend:
       random spheres; final render from Ray Tracing in One Weekend
-    random_moving:
+    tuesday:
-      random spheres, but some of them are moving; figure 1 from Ray Tracing: The Next Week
+      the random spheres scene, but upgraded with features from The Next Week:
+        - moving spheres
+        - checkered ground texture
     figure19:
       figure 19 from Ray Tracing in One Weekend; three spheres with different materials
     refraction:
       a series of spheres lowering into a refractive material
-    default: random
+    default: weekend
 ```

 ## Samples